Types of Consulting Firms: MBB, Tier 2, Big 4, Boutique

 - KPMG: KPMG Global Strategy Group (strategy) plus broad KPMG Advisory.

 The practical takeaway: "Big 4 consulting" is not a single career.
 Joining Monitor Deloitte is closer to BCG than to Deloitte's broad advisory practice.
-For the head-to-head comparison, see Big 4 vs MBB consulting and Big 4 consulting firms overview.
+For the head-to-head comparison, see Big 4 vs MBB consulting.

 What is tech and IT consulting?